 Be in the company of the island’s birds of prey such as buzzards, kestrels and sparrowhawks hunting above the grassy meadows and woodland.
 Choose a trail that includes bridges over streams where you can stop and see dragonflies, woodpeckers and jays.
 In the meadows with Mutley in summer you might see the spectacular Wasp Spider too.

 3. Fort Victoria Country Park

-Officially the UK’s sunniest place, the Isle of Wight has a staggering average of 2,000 hours of sunshine each year and has some of the best dog walks in England.
-Each route is not so remote that it doesn’t take in some of the best dog friendly days out on the Isle of Wight too.
+Officially the UK’s sunniest place, the Isle of Wight has a staggering average of 2,000 hours of sunshine each year.
+Each route is not so remote that it doesn’t take in some of the pet friendly days out on the Isle of Wight too.